 Linkages between TPVs, cold pools, and CAOs are now examined.
 Only TPVs and cold pools transported to middle latitudes are considered.
 Starting with the 1979–2015 climatology of CAOs, regional variability in the number of CAOs is found across the six climate regions over the central and eastern U.S. (Table 2).
 Differences in the number of stations in each region used to identify CAOs (Table 1) likely contribute to the regional variability, as regions with fewer stations have fewer CAOs than regions with more stations (Tables 1 and 2).
 To illustrate the impact of the number of stations on the number of CAOs for each region, the number of CAOs for each region is normalized by multiplying the number of CAOs by 12 (the maximum number of stations for all of the regions) and then dividing by the number of stations for the region.
 The normalized number of CAOs is found to vary less across regions compared to the raw number of CAOs (Table 2).

 To identify CAOs that are linked to cold pools for each region, cold pool circle radius thresholds are tested from 1000 km to 2000 km, every 250 km.
 There is an increase in the number and percentage of CAOs linked to cold pools when the cold pool circle radius threshold is increased from 1000 km to 1500 km over both northern regions of the U.S. (i.e., WNC, ENC, Northeast, and Central) and southern regions of the U.S. (i.e., South and Southeast) (Figs. 7a,b).
 There is a smaller increase in this number and percentage when the cold pool circle radius threshold is increased from 1500 km to 2000 km over northern regions of the U.S. (Figs. 7a,b).
 Thus, most candidate cold pools that contribute to CAO development are likely accounted for over northern regions of the U.S. once the cold pool circle radius threshold is large enough.
-An intermediate cold pool circle radius threshold of 1500 km is used for the rest of this study given that this intermediate threshold likely reduces misses that result from using too small of a threshold (e.g., 1000 km) and false alarms that result from using too large of a threshold (e.g., 2000 km).
+An intermediate cold pool circle radius threshold of 1500 km is used for the rest of this study given that this intermediate threshold likely reduces misses that may result from using too small of a threshold (e.g., 1000 km) and false alarms that may result from using too large of a threshold (e.g., 2000 km).
 A miss may occur, for example, when a surface anticyclone and terrain channeling allow cold air from a cold pool to spread far away from the cold pool center (e.g., Shapiro et al. 1987; Colle and Mass 1995) and contribute to a CAO occurring in a region, but the CAO is not identified as being linked to the cold pool because the cold pool circle radius is too small such that the cold pool circle does not contain the region.
 A false alarm may occur, for example, when cold air from a cold pool does not spread far enough away from the cold pool center to contribute to a CAO occurring in a region, but the CAO is identified as being linked to the cold pool because the cold pool circle radius is too large such that the cold pool circle contains the region.
-Regardless of the cold pool circle radius threshold used, there is a moderate-to-high percentage of CAOs linked to cold pools over northern regions of the U.S. (e.g., 76.1–90.2% when using a 1500 km threshold), and a smaller percentage over southern regions of the U.S. (e.g., 28.4–35.2% when using a 1500 km threshold) (Fig. 7b and Table 3).
+Regardless of the cold pool circle radius threshold used, there is a moderate-to-high percentage of CAOs linked to cold pools over northern regions of the U.S. (e.g., 76.1–90.2% when using a 1500 km threshold), and a lower percentage over southern regions of the U.S. (e.g., 28.4–35.2% when using a 1500 km threshold) (Fig. 7b and Table 3).